 You can read about:

-- additionally resourced provision in our mainstream schools for pupils with SEND
+- Additionally resourced provision in mainstream schools for pupils with SEND

 Supporting children with SEND

-If you think your child has SEND, you should talk to their early years setting, school or college.
-If you need confidential help and advice about doing this contact Brent SEND Information, Advice and Support Service.
+If you think your child may have SEND, you should talk to their early years setting, school or college.
+Confidential help and advice is available from Brent SEND Information, Advice and Support Service (SENDIASS).

 - Brent Sensory Support Service